Benemrxr/toolkits-architectures/reports/Report_4.md

 We can select the optimal cutoff value by drawing the **accuracy line** into the graph, through the outermost point (i.e. the point closest to TPR=1 and FDR=0) with the slope alpha of the accuracy line as the **ratio of neg/pos values**.
 To get the corresponding **accuracy**, we find the *intersection point* of the accuracy line and the *descending diagonal*.
 The accuracy, as calculated by (TP+TN)/N is the y-axis value of the point of intersection we just drawed in.

 From the AUC, we can derive the **Gini coefficient**, which normalizes the AUC so that a random classifier scores 0 and a perfect classifier scores 1.
 Gini above 60% indicates a good model, and is derived as *Gini = 2 * AUC - 1*, where accuracy = AUC.
 AUC provides a single measurement to compare across different models, where several cutoff values can be compared.
 But, as there are not only advantages, ROC curves show only the performance of binary classifiers and the AUC usefulness is questioned.
-[Lobo et al.](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1466-8238.2007.00358.x?casa_token=XbzRmWnAcm4AAAAA%3AD0FVgy_fRUYP8ZoKG-jAkLrFTw1HiRgpPLcD1DPAYXEiwgq7nxgVmPwnk7kOuN9qk4F8LloBsooMH6Kx4A) have a very popular and interesting paper, where they come to the conclusion to not recommend using AUC for five reasons, such as that is summarises the test performance over regions of the ROC space in which one would rarely operate).
+[Lobo et al.](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1466-8238.2007.00358.x?casa_token=XbzRmWnAcm4AAAAA%3AD0FVgy_fRUYP8ZoKG-jAkLrFTw1HiRgpPLcD1DPAYXEiwgq7nxgVmPwnk7kOuN9qk4F8LloBsooMH6Kx4A) have a very popular and interesting paper, where they come to the conclusion to not recommend using AUC for five reasons, such as that it summarises the test performance over regions of the ROC space in which one would rarely operate).

 > - What is a Confusion Matrix?
 Back to the **confusion matrix**.
 Its name might be explained as to whether our model correctly identified the item or was *confused* with another label.
 It can be used for multi-class classifiers, but to explain it we can start with a two-class classifier (binary classifier), where our data contains information about actual and predicted values.